pumpncode/ai-flags/static/setups/openai-text-davinci-003/openai-code-davinci-002/1/2/cyp/description.md

-The national flag of Cyprus features a white silhouette of the map of the island, with two olive branches beneath it, set in a light blue field.
-The aspect ratio is 5:3.
+The flag of Cyprus is a rectangular flag with a width to length ratio of 2:3.
+It has two equal horizontal stripes, the top is white and the bottom is light blue.
+In the center of the flag is a copper-colored map of the island in the shape of an upside-down triangle, superimposed on two green crossed olive branches.